Alex Ferguson: 1998–99: Treble success

 United's progression in the Champions League was promising compared to previous seasons.
 The team eliminated Inter Milan at the quarter-final stage and faced Juventus in the last four of the competition.
 A late goal scored by Giggs in the first leg earned the team a 1–1 draw, but in spite of conceding an away goal, Ferguson was adamant of United's chances of reaching the final: "... something tells me we are going to win.
 The nature of our club is that we torture ourselves so much that the only way to get relief is by winning over there."
 At the Stadio delle Alpi, striker Filippo Inzaghi scored twice to put Juventus 3–1 up on aggregate.
 Keane headed in a Beckham cross to halve the deficit just before half-time, but was later shown a yellow card for a foul on Edgar Davids, which prevented him from playing in the final.
 Yorke equalised, before Cole added a third to win the match outright.
 Keane's performance merited praise from Ferguson:

 It was the most emphatic display of selflessness I have seen on a football field.
 Pounding over every blade of grass, competing if he would rather die of exhaustion than lose, he inspired all around him.
 I felt it was an honour to be associated with such a player.

 Days after the FA Cup final, United travelled to Barcelona, the setting for the UEFA Champions League final.
 Ferguson contemplated his team selection against Bayern Munich; suspensions to Scholes and Keane ruled both players out of the match.
-Beckham was positioned in centre midfield, while Giggs moved to the right wing and Blomqvist started on the left – changes the manager felt would prevent the opposition from playing narrow.
+Beckham was positioned in centre midfield, while Giggs moved to the right wing and Jesper Blomqvist started on the left – changes the manager felt would prevent the opposition from playing narrow.
 United conceded in the first six minutes of the final, from a Mario Basler's free kick.
 Sheringham, who came on for Blomqvist, equalised from a corner in the first minute of additional time.
 McClaren told Ferguson to get the team organised for extra time, to which he replied, "Steve, this game isn't finished."
 Three minutes into added time, Solskjær scored the winner, which for United completed an unprecedented treble.
 Ferguson, interviewed moments after, said, "I can't believe it.
 Football, bloody hell.
 But they never gave in and that's what won it."
 He and Schmeichel, the stand-in captain, jointly lifted the cup during the trophy presentation.